missinglinkelectronics/psmake/README.md

 `POST_CREATE_TCL`
 : Hook for adding extra Tcl commands after the application project has been created.
-Can be used to set application project configuration parameters (via the `configapp` command) not available in the Scout Makefile.
+Can be used to set application project configuration parameters (via the `configapp` command) not available in the Vitis Makefile.

 #### Bootgen

 Bootgen is a Xilinx tool that merges build artifacts into a boot image according to a Boot Image Format (BIF) file.
-The Scout Makefile can generate BIF files and invoke Bootgen subsequently.
+The Vitis Makefile can generate BIF files and invoke Bootgen subsequently.

 Bootgen projects are registered by adding their name to the `BOOTGEN_PRJS`